 Translational Medicine Courses

-The Faculty of Medicine and Dentistry at the University of Alberta offers training courses on the principles of translational medicine, where graduate students gain knowledge on the process that translates a molecular discovery to the clinic and thus to the population.
-Graduate students are actively involved in the training program which is conducted in workhops, seminars and coursework.
-The courses are open to graduate students of the Helmholtz Diabetes Center during their 6 month mobiliity program at the Alberta Diabetes Institute in Canada.
+The Faculty of Medicine and Dentistry at the University of Alberta offers training courses on the principles of translational medicine, where doctoral researchers gain knowledge on the process that translates a molecular discovery to the clinic and thus to the population.
+Doctoral researchers are actively involved in the training program which is conducted in workshops, seminars and coursework.
+The courses are open to doctoral researchers of the Helmholtz Diabetes Center during their mobility program at the Alberta Diabetes Institute in Canada.

-Graduate students are invited to gain insights into diabetes research from a clinical perspective.
-Clinical visits foster the concept "from bench to bedside" and offer graduate students insight into the actual translation of diabetes research to the patient.
-Graduate students may join clinicians on rounds at the University of Alberta Hospital and at Primary Care Networks, and at the Ambulance of Diabetes Patients Munich, respectively.
-Intensified insight is possible at the Heidelberg University Clinic together with Prof. Nawroth in a multiple day training program.
+Doctoral researchers are invited to gain insights into diabetes research from a clinical perspective.
+Clinical visits foster the concept "from bench to bedside" and offer doctoral researchers insight into the actual translation of diabetes research to the patient.
+Doctoral researchers may join clinicians on rounds at the University of Alberta Hospital and at the Ambulance of Diabetes Patients Munich, respectively.
+They will also spend one day in ADI´s Clinical Research Unit where they will be introduced to aspects of setting up and conducting clinical trials.
+Intensified insight is possible at the Heidelberg University Clinic in a multiple day training program.
 Moreover, clinical visits may be integrated into internships in clinical research facilities.
-Graduate students of the International Helmholtz Research School for Diabetes are expected to participate in a clinical visit at least once during their graduate studies.
-They are invited to report about their experience during a feedback seminar.
+Doctoral researchers of the International Helmholtz Research School for Diabetes are expected to participate in a clinical visit at least once during their graduate studies.